MY VEGAN STORY

-Plus, it brought me to a major turning point in my life.
-My job satisfaction had been stagnant at zero since graduating and landing my first real job.
+Plus, it led me to a turning point in my life.
+My job satisfaction had been stagnant at zero since graduating and landing my first real corporate job.
 I had been wanting to start a blog for years but never knew what I would write about.
-This was it, I had found my niche.
-It was one of those magical moments I have always wanted to experience.
+This was it!!
+I had found my niche!!
+It was one of those magical moments I’d always wanted to experience.
 One where you know in your heart you are on the right path, you are exactly where you need to be.
-I feel grateful everyday for that night.
-Since then, I’ve watched numerous other documentaries, read books, articles and immersed myself in learning everything about plant based nutrition.
-I’ve become a nutrition junkie!
+I feel grateful everyday for that Saturday night in.

-Living vegan is unfamiliar for many people, which is why I created this blog – to shed some light on this heated yet growing topic, to spread awareness, to create deliciously vibrant recipes and offer encouragement.
+Living vegan is unfamiliar for many people, which is why I created The Glowing Fridge – to shed light on this heated yet growing topic, to spread awareness and inspiration, to create deliciously vibrant recipes and offer encouragement.
 Going vegan doesn’t have to be scary or difficult.
 It’s back to the basics.
 It’s simple.
 It’s delicious.
+It’s real.
 It’s not processed.
-It’s whole foods from nature and ultimately, what you make it to be.
+It’s whole foods from nature and ultimately, what you make it out to be.